 * Here is some additional information on the planned phase-out of Flash Player in browsers:

 Microsoft Edge and Internet Explorer

-The iPhone, iPad and iPod touch never supported Flash.
-On the Mac, Flash has not been pre-installed since 2010, but it can - at least at present in January 2019 - still be run on a Mac, if it is downloaded and installed. (https://webkit.org/blog/7839/adobe-announces-flash-distribution-and-updates-to-end/).
+The iPhone, iPad and iPod Touch never supported Flash.
+On the Mac, Flash has not been pre-installed since 2010, but it can - at least at present in April 2020 - still be run on a Mac, if it is downloaded and installed. (https://webkit.org/blog/7839/adobe-announces-flash-distribution-and-updates-to-end/).